philipjar/fluffyThreadPool/README.md

 # fluffyThreadPool
 WARNING: NOT FINISHED.
-MAY CONTAIN (LOTS OF) BUGS.
+MAY CONTAIN BUGS.

 Another Thread Pool implementation in Java.